ricokahler/flair/README.md

 This repo has two implementations that are better suited for different environments/setups.

+Both implementations share the exact same API and even use the same import (the SSR version rewrites the imports via the babel plugin).

+In general, the standalone implementation is easier to get started with, works in more environments, and is currently much more stable than the SSR counterpart.

+With the existence of both versions, you can get started using the standalone version and optimize later with the SSR version.

 <!-- prettier-ignore-start -->
 | Feature | `@react-style-system/standalone` | `@react-style-system/ssr` |
 |--|--|--|